-- 1. Think about what opportunities you have to collect information about your potential and existing donors (for example at events). - 2.
-Use a Customer Relationship Management system or create a GDPR-friendly database (this could be as simple as a spreadsheet) of your donors people who have done a sponsored event for you, given a one-off donation or used social media platforms (such as Facebook and Instagram) to do birthday fundraisers etc for you. - 3.
-Keep a record of when you communicate with them and what you communicate, what events they attend or donations they make. - 4.
-If someone revokes their permissions for you to contact them, or requests only to be contacted by a specific method (e.g. text or email only), make sure this is recorded and adhered to. - 5.
+- 1. Think about what opportunities you have to collect information about your potential and existing donors (for example at events).
+You can collect names and contact details from people who sponsor people fundraising for you (again ensure you comply with GDPR rules) - 2.
+Use a Customer Relationship Management system or create a GDPR-friendly database (this could be as simple as a spreadsheet) of your donors people who have done a sponsored event for you, given a one-off donation or used social media platforms (such as Facebook and Instagram) to do birthday fundraisers etc for you.
+Or this could be people who regularly comment/share posts that you make.
+Such data can be resource heavy to collect, so consider what is the most effective use of the time you have. - 3.
+Keep a record of when you communicate, who communicated with them and what you communicate, what events they attend or donations they make.
+This helps consistency and avoids duplication which can simply annoy a prospective donor.

+- 4. If someone revokes their permissions for you to contact them, or requests only to be contacted by a specific method (e.g. text or email only), make sure this is recorded and adhered to. - 5.
 Think about how you can build relationships with your donors and gradually move them up the pyramid as appropriate.
-This could be mail outs to event participants to ask them to consider becoming regular givers, or even just leaving Direct Debit instruction forms at the end of your newsletter to give readers the option of becoming regular donors. - 6.
-As with all fundraising communications, its important that you have a good case for support to show your donors why they should donate, and the impact it will have on your beneficiaries.
+This could be mail outs to event participants to ask them to consider becoming regular givers, or even just leaving Direct Debit instruction forms at the end of your newsletter to give readers the option of becoming regular donors.
+Remind people of the impact their donation has and what the extra amount could bring - 6.
+Remember that people who already support you are far more likely to make a follow on/larger donation than a new contact.
+This is why it is so important to build a list of 'warm' contacts. - 7.
+As with all fundraising communications, it's important that you have a good case for support to show your donors why they should donate, and the impact it will have on your beneficiaries.
+Case studies of specific individuals, with photos, helps bring the impact to life.